CUSTOMER ANALYTICS2025-11-12

 Once you have identified the touchpoints, use a mind map to organize your ideas.
 Then start sketching the map.

-There are no laid-down protocols for this, but specific guidelines.
+Although there are no established protocols, specific guidelines are in place.
 Draw a map showing how your customers interact with your company.

 Keep in mind that the look and feel of your maps should be consistent throughout the map-making process.